LizardByte/Themerr-plex/docs/source/about/usage.rst

    #.
 Navigate to the `Plugins` menu within the Plex server settings.
    #.
 Select the gear cog when hovering over the Themerr-plex plugin tile.
    #.
 Set the values of the preferences and save.

+      ..
+Warning:: Plex stores configuration values in the log.
+If you upload your logs for support, it would be wise to review the data in the log file.

    #.
 For legacy agents and plugins, enable `Themerr-plex` in your agent settings.
 This is not necessary for the
       new Plex Movie agent.
    #.
 Refresh Metadata